LLNL/radiuss-shared-ci/docs/sphinx/dev_guide/how_to.rst

 New tag
 =======

-Once the new machine is setup is tested and valid, submit a PR.
+Once the new machine setup is tested and valid, submit a PR.
 We will review it and merge it.
-We may create a new tag, although it is not required for a new machine.
-Indeed, using a new machine is a voluntary change for project: they will have to activate it in ``customization/custom-pipelines.yml`` the same way you did above (which is a suggested template).
+We may create a new tag although it is not required for a new machine.
+Indeed, using a new machine is a voluntary change for users: they will have to activate it in ``customization/custom-pipelines.yml`` the same way you did above (which is a suggested template).

 .. _Radiuss-Spack-Configs: https://github.com/LLNL/radiuss-spack-configs